1. Being influenced by the sales assistant who is paid to get you to buy clothes (whether they suit you or not).

 6. Buying because it’s on sale, not because you need it

 Many of us love a bargain – it’s the hunter in us, out there stalking our prey, looking for the best catch.
 But just because it’s cheap doesn’t mean it’s really a bargain.
 Purchasing clothes that you never wear, not matter how cheap is a waste of money if they’re just going to take up space in your wardrobe and eventually be thrown out and end up as landfill.
-Make sure if you buy something on sale you’re not just purchasing emotionally, ask yourself is it really filling a gap in your wardrobe?
+Make sure if you buy something on sale you’re not just purchasing emotionally, ask yourself is it really filling a gap in your wardrobe or is it going to be a wardrobe orphan?

 7. Not understanding your silhouette and what suits it

-Understanding your colouring, body shape and proportions are key to what clothes you should buy.
+Understanding your colouring, body shape and proportions (as well as the myriad of other elements you need to know about what suits you) are key to what clothes you should buy.
 Clothes that suit you make you look and feel great.
 Clothes that are for a different body shape won’t flatter and you’ll never feel fabulous in them.
 Investing in finding out what suits your unique body pays for itself time and time again as you stop wasting money on clothes that don’t suit you, plus has the added benefit of making shopping easier as you know what to try on and what to avoid.
+Why not grab your free body shape bible (you can do my body shape quiz here) so that you know what to look for next time you go shopping.

 8. Not creating a list before you go shopping